moritzknbl/ObserverTool/README.md

 1. Go to the [Releases](../../releases) page of this repository.
 2. Download the latest `ObserverTool_vX.X.bin` file from the "Assets" section.
-3. Power on your ObserverTool while holding both the **Mode + Action** buttons to enter OTA Service Mode.
+3. Power on your ObserverTool while holding both the **Mode + Start** buttons to enter OTA Service Mode.
 4. Connect to the Wi-Fi network `ObserverTool`.
 5. Open your browser and navigate to `http://192.168.4.1` (or wait for the captive portal).
 6. Upload the downloaded `.bin` file and hit "Flash Update".
 The device will restart automatically.